Deployment Architecture Considerations

 - Cost Optimization: Right-size your cloud-based NFO instances to manage data transfer and storage costs.

-- Centralized Management: Utilize NFO Central to manage the configuration and licenses of all geographically distributed NFO Peer Nodes.
+- Centralized Management: Utilize NFO Central to manage the configuration and licenses of all distributed NFO Peer Nodes.

 By strategically deploying NFO in a hybrid environment, you can gain comprehensive visibility into network traffic patterns and security events across your entire infrastructure, regardless of where your resources are located.
 Remember to consult the NFO Administration Guide for detailed configuration instructions on connecting NFO instances and forwarding data to various destinations.